Kern000/projectTwoBackendServer/readme.md

   </tbody>
 </table>

 All routes go through an id authentication through firebase.
 This means that user has to be logged in.
-In the real life version, there will not be a input box for users to key within the frontend to manually block a number.
+In the real life version, there will not be a input box for users to key in at the frontend to manually block a number.
 Future enhancement include using firebase payload to req.user for better user Authorization.

 <h4> Search </h4>